Night of Power: Religious importance

-The Night of Power is believed by Muslims to be of uncomparable importance.
-Blessings received through acts of worship and sharity during this night are said to multiply and thus receive special importance.
+The Night of Power is believed by Muslims to be of incomparable importance.
+Blessings received through acts of worship and charity during this night are said to multiply and thus receive special importance.
 It is stated that the reward of acts of worship done in this one night is more than the reward of a thousand months of worship.

 Surah Al-Qadr of the Quran is about Laylat al-Qadr: